Using 3D Vision for Assembly Robots in Automotive Manufacturing Automation

 Manual inspections in the automotive industry can lead to inaccuracies, become physically demanding, and even unsafe.
 This is where the 3D vision comes into play.
 With 3D vision, you are assured of accuracy, ease, precise results, and more in automotive manufacturing automation.

-3D vision allows real-time tracking of products according to the limitations in control, trends, and the specification of products.
-It can measure products precisely in real-time through inspections and providing feedback.
+3D vision allows real-time tracking of products according to the limitations in control, trends, and the specifications of products.
+It can measure products precisely in real-time through inspections and provide feedback.

 Using a robot-mounted sensor on the assembly line